 Covey pitches White Sox past Bauer, Indians 3-2

+CHICAGO (AP) Dylan Covey has come a long way since his major league debut last year.

+All the way to an increasingly interesting prospect for the rebuilding Chicago White Sox.

-CHICAGO (AP) – Dylan Covey carried a shutout into the eighth inning, continuing his impressive June and helping the Chicago White Sox beat Trevor Bauer and the Cleveland Indians 3-2 on Wednesday night.
+Covey carried a shutout into the eighth inning, continuing his impressive June and helping the White Sox beat Trevor Bauer and the Cleveland Indians 3-2 on Wednesday night.

+”He kept grinding,” manager Rick Renteria said. ”He kept pitching, getting after it and did a really nice job.”

-Covey (3-1) allowed 10 hits — all singles — and walked none.
-The 26-year-old right-hander, who was acquired from Oakland in the 2016 Rule 5 draft, improved to 3-0 with a 1.53 ERA in five starts since he was recalled from Triple-A Charlotte last month.
+Covey (3-1) allowed 10 hits – all singles – and walked none.
+The 26-year-old right-hander improved to 3-0 with a 1.53 ERA in five starts since he was recalled from Triple-A Charlotte last month.

+The White Sox got Covey from Oakland in the 2016 Rule 5 draft.
+He went 0-7 with a 7.71 ERA in 18 games, 12 starts, last season, but he has looked like a different pitcher since returning to the majors.

+”I’m just super comfortable, with my mechanics, with my pitches,” he said. ”I’m throwing offspeed for strikes, I’m throwing my curveball for strikes.
+It’s just all about comfort for me right now.”

 Covey got a warm ovation from the crowd of 19,390 when he departed after the first two batters reached in the eighth.
 Edwin Encarnacion hit a one-out RBI single and Yonder Alonso doubled home another run before Jace Fry struck out Melky Cabrera and Jason Kipnis, preserving Chicago’s 3-2 lead.